-The performance of the Pensions Section against key standards in 2017/18 was as follows:

-Membership and Benefits Administration Cost to be less than £25 pa per member Achieved in Full Per member cost was £23.90 (£19.25 in 2016/17)
+The performance of the Pensions Section against key standards in 2017/18 was as follows:Membership and Benefits Administration Cost to be less than £25 pa per memberAchieved in FullPer member cost was £23.90

-Meet deadlines for accounts, benefit payments, statistical returns and remittances Achieved in Part All of the above were made within statutory time limits.
+Meet deadlines for accounts, benefit payments, statistical returns and remittancesAchieved in PartAll of the above were made within statutory time limits.

-Fund to achieve its benchmark return

-Achieved in Full Fund returned 3.1% against a benchmark of 2.5% (20% against 18.4%
+Fund to achieve its benchmark returnAchieved in FullFund returned 3.1% against a benchmark of 2.5%

-in 2016/17)

-Fund Managers to achieve their individual benchmark returns Achieved in Part Benchmark was exceeded in 7 out of 10 mandates (in 5 out of 9 in 2016/17)
+Fund Managers to achieve their individual benchmark returnsAchieved in PartBenchmark was exceeded in 7 out of 10 mandates

 - The cost per member has increased to £23.90 in 2017/18 from £19.25 in 2016/17.
-The higher cost is mainly attributable to an increase in the staffing establishment designed to meet member needs and the standards of service being sought by the Pensions Regulator. - Statutory deadlines were met except for a small number of benefit statements which were issued shortly after the deadline. - The requirement to focus resources on care pay validation and benefit statement production, together with the ongoing strong demand for severance estimates continued to place a pressure on turnaround times for lesser priority activities such as transfers and deferred benefits. - The Fund has now outperformed its benchmark in each of the past 6 years.
+The increase is mainly attributable to an increase in the staffing establishment. - The requirement to focus resources on care pay validation and benefit statement production, together with the ongoing strong demand for severance estimates continued to place a pressure on turnaround times for lesser priority activities such as transfers and deferred benefits. - The Fund has now outperformed its benchmark in each of the past 6 years.